How To Make A Fire With Nothing But Sticks

 Find a flat like piece of a wood and use your knife to cut a channel along its length.
 Get another dry stick that is about 15 inches in length and with a thickness of that of a pencil.
 Hold your pencil thick stick at an angle and rub it vigorously up and down the channel.

 This friction will create some heated fine dust that should be dropping at the tinder on your fire pit.

-This method requires you to prepare a bow using a bent stick and drawstring cord, a shoelace or any other kind of a strong string.
+This fire without matches method requires you to prepare a bow using a bent stick and drawstring cord, a shoelace or any other kind of a strong string.
 Make a small hole or depression on a flat piece of wood that will help steady your hold on the ‘fire-stick’ known as a fireboard.
 A fire bow drill is the most widely applicable friction method.

 How to start fire with sticks – Things you should know

 If you are a beginner camper, there are some few tips that you should know on how to start a fire with sticks.
 Camping is the perfect way to have a memorable family experience.
 There are many things that beginners should know before they start their journey into camping, and one of them is how to make a fire with sticks for your campsite.

 A very big fire is more difficult to sustain that a smaller fire.
 In addition, an extremely large fire may produce less heat when compared to a much smaller one.

 In case you need to keep animals and insects away, add some wet woods in order to produce smoke that will irritate them, thus keeping them at bay.